singnet/rfai-proposal/README.md

 ## Submission Overview

 Submissions for a request need to be published on the SingularityNet platform to be considered.
-Please refer to dev.singularitynet.io for instructions on publishing services on the platform.
+Please refer to this [tutorial](https://dev.singularitynet.io/tutorials/publish/) for instructions on publishing services on the platform.

 ## Submission Evaluation